fabern/LWFBrook90.jl/docs/src/user-guide.md

 `meteoveg.csv`: contains time dependent isotopic signatures of precipiation.
 (Note that the `dates` contain the end dates of the collection interval of cumulative isotope samples.
 The values are backward interpolated with piecewise constants.
-The first row containng the `NA` is assumed to be the start date of the first collection interval.)
+The first row containng the `NA` is assumed to be the start date of the first collection interval.):

 | dates      | delta18O_permil | delta2H_permil |
 | ---------- | --------------- | -------------- |